notofonts/noto-docs/src/descriptions/NotoSerifGeorgian.md

-Noto Serif Georgian is a serif design for texts in the Georgian script.
+Noto Serif Georgian is a modulated (“serif”) design for texts in the Georgian script.
 It has multiple weights and widths, contains 225 glyphs, 6 OpenType features, and supports 186 characters from 4 Unicode blocks.